Par 4 Black: 436 yardsBlue: 428 yardsWhite: 416 yardsGreen: 343 yards

 Par Three Black: 197 yardsBlue: 170 yardsWhite: 130 yardsGreen: 118 yards

 Any errant shots to this green will be punished severely.
 Aim for the middle of the green and give yourself a chance at birdie.

 Par Four Black: 405 yardsBlue: 328 yardsWhite: 316 yardsGreen: 290 yards

-Long hitters will carry the creek leaving a short uphill pitch to a huge green.
-Those who lay up must be accurate, and they face a long second to the elevated green with deep bunkers guarding the front.
+Long hitters can carry the creek leaving a short uphill pitch to a huge green.
+Those who lay up face a long second to the elevated green with deep bunkers guarding the front.